RobinChen121/robinchen121.github.io-12/research.md

 (* is the corresponding author)

+### Books or chapters
+* Zhang, R., Wang, J. & Chen, Z. (2016).
+Tongfang energy engineering technology co., ltd. energy management contract service.
+In J. Wang, M. Kosaka & K. Xing (Eds.), Manufacturing servitization in the asia-pacifc (pp. 251–286).
+Singapore: Springer.

+* Zhen Chen.
+[Solution manual](https://robinchen121.github.io/manual-introduction-to-linear-optimization) of the book *Introduction to Linear Optimization* (Dimitris Bertsimas and John N. Tsitsiklis, Athena Scientific, 1997).
+(Most of the solutions are collected from the internet and some are given by me)

 ### Conferences

 * Chen, Z*. and Rossi, R. (2019).
 A cash constrained single item stochastic lot-sizing problem.
 IFAC-PapersOnLine, 52(13), pp.1479-1483.
 (EI)